 Seasonal ingredients, traditional cooking techniques and unique eating etiquette all contribute to the diverse dishes characteristic of Japanese cuisine.

 As an island nation, Japan has developed its own original cuisine, but one can see influences from Portugal, China, and even the United States in some modern Japanese dishes.

 The fundamentals of Japanese cuisine include fresh, high-quality seasonal ingredients and the artistic presentation of dishes.
 Most Japanese dishes are created by combining regional staples, such as rice or noodles, with soup, fish, meat, flavorings and vegetables.

 The Japanese consume fresh fish and seafood on a daily basis, but the consumption of other meats is fairly limited.
-Shellfish, such as squid, octopus and sea urchin, as well as varieties of crab, tuna, and other finned fish are popular ingredients in numerous Japanese dishes - especially sushi and sashimi.
-(Read more on sushi & sashimi)
+Shellfish, such as squid, octopus and sea urchin, as well as varieties of crab, tuna, and other finned fish are popular ingredients in numerous Japanese dishes - especially sushi and sashimi (see below).

 Many Japanese dishes are vegetarian due in part to the large Buddhist influence.
 Consequently, Japanese vegetarians commonly eat soy products, such as miso, edamame, tofu and seaweed in its various forms.
 Common Japanese vegetables include daikon, sweet potato, cucumber, eggplant, mushrooms, and pickled gourds and roots.

 Traditionalists say that authentic Japanese food is not complete without three essential flavorings: soy sauce, miso and dashi.
 Dashi is a fish stock made from dried kelp and flakes of tuna, called bonito.
 Although not essential, sesame seeds and oil, as well as ginger, wasabi and mirin are important flavor elements.